Partnership for Observation of the Global Ocean

-The Partnership for Observation of the Global Ocean (POGO), which was founded in 1999, is a consortium of major oceanographic institutions around the world, represented by their Directors.
+The Partnership for Observation of the Global Ocean (POGO), which was founded in 1999, is a consortium of major oceanographic institutions around the world, represented by their directors.
 POGO's goal is to promote global operational oceanography, the implementation of a Global Ocean Observing System, and the importance of ocean observations for society.
-In 2020, POGO had 51 Members.
-The current Chairman (2019-2022) is Prof. Nick Owens (Scottish Association for Marine Science, UK).
+As of 2023, POGO has 56 member organizations.
+The current chair is Captain Francisco Arias Isaza (INVEMAR, Colombia).

 It is supported from annual dues subscribed by the members, as well as by grants from charitable foundations.
-The funds to explore the value of, and then establish, POGO were provided by the Alfred P. Sloan and Richard Lounsbery foundations.
+The establishing funds for POGO were provided by the Alfred P. Sloan and Richard Lounsbery foundations.